valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   The `AuditSearchService` class has been deprecated as it was not used for anything.

+* **OpenZaak module**
+  The `openzaak` modules has been deprecated and the `OpenZaakPlugin` has been moved to the new `openzaak-plugin-authentication` module.
+  The packages are still the same to keep it backwards-compatible without configuration migrations.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 * **OpenZaak module**